microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

   Register your bot with Azure Bot Service and obtain the Microsoft `App ID` and a `Client secret` as illustrated below.<br />

   a.
-Create registration resource following the instructions mentioned in the topic [Register a bot with Azure Bot Service](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#create-a-registration-resource).<br />
+Create a bot channel registration to register your bot using the steps to create a registration resource.
+More information: [Register a bot with Azure Bot Service](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0#create-a-registration-resource).<br />

   ![](screenshots/Botsettings_bcr.png)